bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-SDK--IAM-Roles-and-Policies.md

 Allows an AWS EC2 Instance to "learn about themselves" **without using an IAM Role for that purpose**.

 * The URL is `http://169.254.169.254/latest/meta-data`.
-* Retrieve the IAM Role name from the metadata, CANNOT retrieve the IAM Policy.
+* Retrieve the IAM Role name from the metadata, CAN NOT retrieve the IAM Policy.
 * Metadata = Information about the EC2 Instance.
 * Userdata = Launch script of the EC2 Instance.